kaimitai/FaxIScripts/docs/faxiscripts_doc.md

  ; ========================================
 ```

 This means that if you see the note c4 in an sq1 or sq2 channel, it will really be c3.
 For the triangle channel c4 would really be c5.
-It is also possible to set song-wide or channel-wide transpositions on top of this global transpositions, and they stack.
+It is also possible to set song-wide or channel-wide transpositions on top of the global transpositions, and they stack.

-Transposition values are given as a signed byte (-127 - 128), and are given in semitones.
+Transposition values are given as a signed byte (negative 128 to 127), and are given in semitones.
 A transposition which is a multiple of 12 means the pitch is shifted by an octave up or down.

 ### Music Assembly file contents